venskou/udemy-jonas-js-course/README.md

 > Master JavaScript with the most complete course!
 Projects, challenges, quizzes, JavaScript ES6+, OOP, AJAX, Webpack

 This repo is for use in [udemy js course](https://www.udemy.com/course/the-complete-javascript-course/).
-The The prefixes of the folders indicate which course section they correspond to.
+The prefixes of the folders indicate which course section they correspond to.

 ## Course sections